Cissbury Ring: Flint mines

-Around 200 shafts were dug into the Cissbury hill over around 900 years of use.
+Around 270 shafts were dug into the Cissbury hill over around 900 years of use.
 Shafts were up to 12 m deep with 7 m diameters at the surface.
 Up to eight galleries extended outwards from the bottoms of the shafts, often interconnecting with one another.

-Excavation of the mine shafts by John Pull in the 1950s uncovered the remains of a young woman who had been apparently killed in a tunnel collapse around 2000 BC.
-Charcoal possibly from her torch and a miniature whale carved from chalk were with her.
+Excavation of the mine shafts by John Pull in the 1950s uncovered the remains of a young woman who had been apparently killed in a tunnel collapse.
+This individual was recently radiocarbon dated to c.3700 BC.
+Charcoal possibly from her torch and a miniature whale carved from bone were with her.
+The miniature carved whale has since been identified as an 18th century gaming piece, and was probably thrown in by a local at night during the excavation of the mine shaft.
 The possibility that the shaft was used for a ritual burial has also been suggested however.
 The remains of two other people, a man and a woman, were recovered from different shafts at Cissbury in the nineteenth century and it has been suggested that the exhausted mines had a secondary purpose for formal burial.
-Alternatively, it may have been expedient to send women into the mines as they could squeeze into the narrow galleries and some archaeologists have suggested that flint extraction was a rite of passage for the more slightly-built juvenile members of Neolithic societies.
+Alternatively, it may have been expedient to send women into the mines as they could squeeze into the narrow galleries and some archaeologists have suggested that flint extraction was a rite of passage for the more slightly built juvenile members of Neolithic societies.

 The site is significant as it represents the switch from open cast flint extraction favoured previously by prehistoric peoples who exploited deposits of flint close to the surface, to deep shaft mining which required more effort but produced more flint of a higher quality.